ShivamAralikatti/ShivamAralikatti/README.md

 Here are some projects that showcase my skills:

 1. Pose Perfect: This project employs PoseNet, a pretrained CNN model for Pose estimation and correction of abnormalities of poses of the user.
 This model was then integrated in a self developed website along with a python based Chatbot for Help and Support.
-2. Sentiment Shaper: Executed sentiment analysis through the implementation of Keras library and datasets by machine learn-] ing techniques.
+2. Sentiment Shaper: Executed sentiment analysis through the implementation of Keras library and datasets by machine learning techniques.
 Created a model to assess and comprehend sentiment in text data, contributing to enhanced understanding of user opinions and feedback.
 3. 8051 Light Automation: Developed an automated lighting control system utilizing an 8051 microcontroller.
-Designed to detect] changes in ambient light levels and trigger the switching of lights accordingly.
+Designed to detect changes in ambient light levels and trigger the switching of lights accordingly.
 It can also acts a bi- directional counter.
 4. Spotify Music Player: A sleek web app created with HTML, CSS, and JavaScript.
 It mirrors the Spotify interface, offering user-friendly playlist management, playback controls, and real-time song details.
 Explore and enjoy your favorite tracks seamlessly, and contribute or customize the player to suit your preferences.
 Elevate your music experience effortlessly! 🎶

 Feel free to explore the repositories for a closer look!